mrbatty/l4d2_launcher_commands/README.md

 INSTRUCTIONS:

-Install script.cfg and script2.cfg into left4dead2/cfg folder
+1. Install script.cfg and script2.cfg into left4dead2/cfg folder

-Use my .bat to start the game.
+2. Use my .bat to start the game.
 You might have to edit it to point to your left4dead2.exe location.

+That's it!

 You will need Rinput https://fearless-assassins.com/files/file/1656-rinput/ installed in C:\ , or edit my .bat and play using subpar mouse processing. (in-game raw mouse input is garbage)

 If mouse doesn't register,  disable RAWINPUT in game settings.

+WARNING.
 Editing and Applying video settings might reset the fov and you'll need to type in console from main menu "exec script.cfg", or restart the game from my bat.

+WARNING.
 DO NOT run .bat without having started Steam, as Rinput might not register the game widow.

 ....

 DISCLAIMERS:

 1. These are my preferences, I am not willing to create a high fps config, where everything looks like cardboard and you get an insane advantage through a mediocre gaming experience.
 I am a different kind of sicko, who likes to actually look at pretty visuals in his spare time.